Espionage: Types of agent

+Private espionage

+Private espionage is a large scale industry involving a vast array of different companies and individuals who provide a variety of services.
+These companies may be employed to act independently without any connection to a state agency or they may be hired to work in an integrated manner with a state agency, or agencies, in order to provide the specific services which are required.

+In terms of scale, the writer Frederic Lemieux states that 'In 2010. it was estimated that 1,931 private intelligence firms were working within the intelligence community in the United States, employing approximately 265, 000 contractors with top-secret clearances.'
+He goes on to state, however, that only about 110 of them represent 90% of the market.
+These include: AEGIS, BAE Systems, Booz Allen Hamilton (BAH), CACI International Inc., CSRA Inc., General Dynamics, Leidos, Northrop Grumman, and Science Applications International Corporation.

 Law

-Espionage against a nation is a crime under the legal code of many nations.
+Espionage against a nation is a crime under the legal code of many world states.

+Espionage law in the United States

 In the United States, it is covered by the Espionage Act of 1917.
 The risks of espionage vary.
 A spy violating the host country's laws may be deported, imprisoned, or even executed.
 A spy violating its own country's laws can be imprisoned for espionage or/and treason (which in the United States and some other jurisdictions can only occur if they take up arms or aids the enemy against their own country during wartime), or even executed, as the Rosenbergs were.
 For example, when Aldrich Ames handed a stack of dossiers of U.S. Central Intelligence Agency (CIA) agents in the Eastern Bloc to his KGB-officer "handler", the KGB "rolled up" several networks, and at least ten people were secretly shot.
 When Ames was arrested by the U.S. Federal Bureau of Investigation (FBI), he faced life in prison; his contact, who had diplomatic immunity, was declared persona non grata and taken to the airport.
 Ames' wife was threatened with life imprisonment if her husband did not cooperate; he did, and she was given a five-year sentence.
 Hugh Francis Redmond, a CIA officer in China, spent nineteen years in a Chinese prison for espionage—and died there—as he was operating without diplomatic cover and immunity.

 In United States law, treason, espionage, and spying are separate crimes.
 Treason and espionage have graduated punishment levels.

 The United States in World War I passed the Espionage Act of 1917.
 Over the years, many spies, such as the Soble spy ring, Robert Lee Johnson, the Rosenberg ring, Aldrich Hazen Ames, Robert Philip Hanssen, Jonathan Pollard, John Anthony Walker, James Hall III, and others have been prosecuted under this law.